ok-nick/wincs/README.md

 * Files are cached to the disk (if set), allowing for offline access
 * TODO: There is also a new API for custom UI, IStorageProviderStatusUISource

-As of right now, the Cloud Filter API (cfapi) is used in production by OneDrive, Google Drive, Dropbox, and many other clients.
+As of right now, the Cloud Filter API is used in production by OneDrive, Google Drive, Dropbox, and many other clients.

 ## TODO
 Documentation needs to be added and refined.
 Grep `TODO` to find a list of unsolved issues.
 In addition, there are many unimplemented features included with `TODO` comments.
 The API is subject to change and I am open to opinions for change.
 The [examples directory](https://github.com/ok-nick/wincs/tree/main/examples) is outdated and needs refinement, as well as commenting.
 CI and CD are also needed.